Annika series 2 ending explained and will there be a series 3 to resolve *that* cliff-hanger moment for DI Annika Strandhed

 Annika series 2 ending explained

 Just like the Annika ending for series 1 let viewers in on a huge family secret that came out in the second season, the Annika series 2 ending closed with a shocking revelation that’s sure to have severe repercussions for DI Strandhed.
 Each episode of Annika season 2 followed a different case, as we’ve come to expect from the Alibi drama after season 1.
-Annika series 2 episode 6 brought the second instalment to a close in typically intriguing style as the Marine Homicide Unit investigated the death of Jackie Drummond.
+Annika series 2 episode 6 brought the second instalment to a close as the Marine Homicide Unit investigated the death of Jackie Drummond.

 Annika in Annika season 2